 Making schmuck bait irresistible is a good trick.
 Often it takes advantage of the inherent appeal of Forbidden Fruit.
 Or a Curious as a Monkey character will ensure it gets taken.
 Often in spite of warning cries from other characters.
+It can end badly.

 See also Briar Patching, Genre Blindness, Too Dumb to Live, Idiot Ball, Distress Ball, What Does This Button Do?, Press X to Die, Reverse Psychology, Who Would Be Stupid Enough?, The Window or the Stairs, Don't Touch It, You Idiot!, and Tempting Fate.
 If taking the bait doesn't hurt you, it's a Fake Trap and possibly a Paranoia Gambit.
 If taking it does something good, it's Violation of Common Sense.
 If that something good is being able to progress, it's Stupidity Is the Only Option (Trap Is the Only Option for the non-video game version).
 If someone fell into a Schmuck Bait one day but understandably didn't noise about it, he may be subject to Oblivious Mockeries.
 Not to be mistaken for Snark Bait, Clickbait Gag, nor for something that actually baits your schmuck.

 - Anime & Manga

 - Myths & Religion

 - One former GEICO ad campaign featured a cartoon guy who brought the full brunt of some Obvious Traps onto himself.
 But some of them look too good to resist!